-If the Company sells securities under a repurchase agreement, it undertakes to buy them back at the end of the agreement term in return for a premium.
+If the master fund sells securities under a repurchase agreement, it undertakes to buy them back at the end of the agreement term in return for a premium.
 The repurchase price and the premium to be paid by the seller at the end of the term is set when the agreement is entered into.
-If the securities sold under a repurchase agreement should lose value during the term of the agreement, and if the Company wanted to sell them to limit the losses of value, it can do so only by exercising the right of early termination.
-Early termination of the agreement can entail financial losses for the fund.
-It is also possible that the premium payable at the end of the term will turn out to be higher than the income the Company generated through reinvestment of the cash received as the purchase price.
+If the securities sold under a repurchase agreement should lose value during the term of the agreement, and if the master fund wanted to sell them to limit the losses of value, it can do so only by exercising the right of early termination.
+Early termination of the agreement can entail financial losses for the master fund.
+It is also possible that the premium payable at the end of the term will turn out to be higher than the income the master fund generated through reinvestment of the cash received.

-If the Company buys securities under a repurchase agreement, it must sell them back at the end of an agreement term.
-The repurchase price along with a premium is set when the agreement is entered into.
+If the master fund buys securities under a repurchase agreement, it must sell them back at the end of an agreement term.
+The repurchase price is set when the agreement is entered into.
 Securities bought under a repurchase agreement serve as collateral for providing the liquidity to the contracting party.
-The fund does not benefit from any increases in the value of the securities.
+The master fund does not benefit from any increases in the value of the securities.